Abul-Hasan al-Muhajir: Speculation about identity

 In an article published in The Atlantic, journalist Graeme Wood postulates that Abul-Hasan al-Muhajir is Texas-born John Georgelas, also known as Yahya Abu Hassan, though he later cast doubt on his theory, and al-Bahrumi was eventually killed in October 2017.
-Italian media has also speculated that al-Muhajir studied at the Black Swan Rock School of Music in Luserna San Giovanni.

 Death

 Muhajir and four others were killed on 27 October 2019 by a Central Intelligence Agency airstrike in Ayn al-Bayda, near Jarablus in northwest Syria, close to the border with Turkey.
-It came less than 24 hours after ISIS leader Abu Bakr al-Baghdadi blew himself up during a U.S. raid in Syria's Idlib Province.
-Muhajir was described as a senior ISIS leader and Baghdadi's "right-hand man."
+It came less than 24 hours after IS leader Abu Bakr al-Baghdadi blew himself up during a U.S. raid in Syria's Idlib Province.
+Muhajir was described as a senior IS leader and Baghdadi's "right-hand man."

 On 29 October, U.S. President Donald Trump stated on social media that al-Baghdadi's "number one replacement" had been killed by American forces, adding: "Most likely would have taken the top spot - Now he is also Dead!"
 While Trump did not specify a name, a U.S. official later confirmed that Trump was referring to al-Muhajir.
-On 31 October, ISIS confirmed al-Muhajir and al-Baghdadi's deaths.
+On 31 October, IS confirmed al-Muhajir and al-Baghdadi's deaths.